Scrape a Dynamic Website

 This is increasingly common with modern frameworks like React, Vue, Angular, and Next.js.

-The Solution: Browser Tasks
+The Solution: Browser Requests

 1. Loads the page